Is it the stomach flu, or appendicitis in disguise?

 Emergency Care in Kansas City

 Appendicitis is a medical emergency for a person of any age.
 But the common stomach virus can also progress to an emergency level.
 If you think there is a reason for concern, it is always better to be safe and seek a professional medical evaluation.
-HCA Midwest Health has 11 ERs conveniently located throughout the Kansas City area, with the shortest wait times in the KC region.
+HCA Midwest Health has 11 ERs conveniently located throughout the Kansas City area, with short wait times.
 And all of our ERs are pediatric-ready and staffed with compassionate GI experts ready to uncover the true cause of your child’s abdominal pain.